 Consistency—that means that to see a real impact, you must apply the time blocking technique for a long enough period, such as a full year.
 This method won’t work as a quick fix, although you can use it at times when you must get out of a pickle.
 But to get the full extent of its benefits, you should strive to implement it long-term.

-Personalization—that means to resist the urge to copy what others are doing with their time blocking blindly.
+Personalization means resisting the urge to copy what others are doing with their time blocking blindly.
 Although it’s okay to learn from others’ way of organizing their calendar and apply the expert tips you’ll see below, you should align your time blocking with your lifestyle and life dynamic.

 Next, let’s focus on the items you will consider when designing your time blocking strategy.